ionos-cloud/ionosctl/docs/subcommands/CLI Setup/logout.md

 ## Description

-Convenience command for deletion of config file credentials
+Convenience command for deletion of config file credentials.
+To also remove your account's active tokens, use `ionosctl token delete --all`

 ## Options